meggrooms/Kickstarter_Analysis/README.md

 **There are some limitations in this dataset.** One of these being that there isn’t a lot of data as to when campaigns go live.
 It could be useful to include a chart showing the correlation between the pledge deadline and how long it took the campaign to actually go live as this would help Louise narrow down the time to begin the campaign even further.

-Another example of a limitation is that there is no comparison of the US results to those of other countries.
-There could be a chance that Louise could find more success in a neighboring country, or to seek a kickstarter think tank group out of another country.
+I would also like to see a comparison of the location as it relates to the highest number of backers so Louise gets a clear picture of who her backers will be so she can cater her campaign to them.

-As such, I suggest the inclusion of charts determining the time between pledges being collected and time to go live.
-I would also add a chart displaying the results of the US vs Mexico, Canada, and Great Britain.
+As such, I suggest the inclusion of charts determining the time between pledges being collected and time taken to go live, and anothjer comparing location of pledges to the highest percentage of the goal.